 The available space or area of the bathroom will determine how many light fittings you will have in the bathroom.

 From the current IEE regulations, you can position switches inside the bathrooms as long as there is a reasonable distance from the wet areas.
 Ideally, you should position your switches outside the bathrooms by the door.

 Ingress protection(IP) rating for the bathroom lighting.

-Generally, light fittings with an IP rating of IP44, means that the light fitting is water splash-proof.
+Generally, light fittings with an IP rating of IP44, meaning that the light fitting is water splash-proof.
 Therefore, you can install this kind of fitting anywhere in the bathroom except in the shower cubicle or bath.
-The IP44 rated light fitting will generally withstand the wetness found in a domestic bathroom.
+The IP44-rated light fitting will generally withstand the wetness found in a domestic bathroom.

 Types of light for the bathrooms.